billbrod/spatial-frequency-preferences/README.md

    - Run `conda activate sfp` to activate the python environment.
 4. Run `python download_data.py fully-processed` to download the fully-processed data (note that you need both) (this is about 500MB).
-5. Run `snakemake -k -j N reports/paper_figures/fig-XX.svg --allowed-rules` (where `N` is the number of cores to use in parallel) to recreate a given figure from the paper (note the number must be 0-padded, i.e., `fig-01.svg`, *not* `fig-1.svg`).
+5. Run `snakemake -k -j N reports/paper_figures/fig-XX.svg` (where `N` is the number of cores to use in parallel) to recreate a given figure from the paper (note the number must be 0-padded, i.e., `fig-01.svg`, *not* `fig-1.svg`).
 These will end up in the `reports/paper_figures/`